 We quantified the possible effects of sheltering on temperature measurements at five sites.
-It appeared that, especially in summer, these effect on the the monthly mean temperatures may have the same order of magnitude as the long-term temperature trend (about 1.0° C/100yr in De Bilt).
+It appeared that, especially in summer, these effect on the the monthly mean temperatures may have the same order of magnitude as the long-term temperature trend (about $1.0^{\circ}\text{C}/100\text{yr}$ in De Bilt).
 However, for most sites the inter-site temperature differences for maximum and minimum temperature have opposite signs.
 The net effect on the daily mean temperatures is, therefore, small (< 0.1 K).
 In practice, the largest inhomogeneities in mean temperature series may be anticipated in case of relocations from very enclosed sites (like Test1) to more open sites (the other sites).
-The renovation of the wasteland area, close to the operational site DB260, had a significant effect on the temperatures differences are affected.
+The renovation of the wasteland area, close to the operational site DB260, had a significant effect on the temperature of DB260.
+Both the location and shape of the distribution of daily temperatures differences are affected.